hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 Then update the value of MKPWD_IMAGE_NAME and SFTP_IMAGE_NAME in the `util.sh` script.
 ```

-## 7.No space left on volume
+## 7. No space left on volume

 - create a volume with enough space
 - mount it to the SFTP server container

 ```
-//create new volume
+//create a new volume
 $ hyper volume create --name vol-backup --size 20

 //delete old sftpserver container